viczhuravlev/react-component-template-cli/README.md

 # React component template cli

+> ⚠️ The tool is small and intended for personal use (for now).
+If somebody wants to help I will be glad to see your a pull request.

 ## Motivation

+I like to automate any routine work.
-The tool is small and intended for personal use (for now).
-Helps to quickly create new components.
+So this repository helps to quickly create new components.

 ## How to use?